datacamp/courses-introduction-to-version-control-with-git/README.md

    2. Saving changes to existing files with `git add` and `git commit`
    3. Adding new files with `git add` and `git commit`
    4. Canceling changes in progress
-3. Setting up a new project
+3. Managing repositories
-   1. Viewing and configuring preferences with `git config`
+   1. **Viewing and configuring preferences with `git config`**
    2. Initializing a repository with `git init`
    3. Ignoring files with `.gitignore`
-   4. Common files: `README.md`, `LICENSE.md`, and `CITATION.md`
-4. Advanced features
-   1. Undoing changes with `git reset`
-   2. Undoing changes with `git revert`
-   3. Tagging with `git tag`
+   5. Listing remotes with `git remote`
-   4. Strategies for handling very large files
-   5. Srategies for handling binary files
+   6. Adding and removing remotes
+   7. Pulling from branches in remote repositories with `git pull`
+   8. Pushing to branches in remote repositories with `git push`
-5. Working with branches
+4. Working with branches
    1. Listing branches with `git branch`
    2. Switching between branches with `git checkout`
    3. Viewing differences between branches